There are three main types of strategic recruitment methods that organizations typically use.

 Dave Fox believes there is a principle at play when it comes down to choosing your recruitment partner and the recruitment method they use.
 After all, talent is the most important part of the organization.
 This principle goes like this:

 “One option is no choice.
 Two options are a dilemma.
 Three options are a choice.”

 Layout all the options you can think of whether you like them or not.

 With these three strategic recruitment methods to choose from, how do you decide which one is the best?

 Choose an Engaged Recruitment Method for Better ROI

-Speaking from the experience, 25 years in staffing and recruiting.
-Greg recommends choosing strategic engaged recruitment methods.
+Speaking from the 25 years of experience in staffing and recruiting, I recommend choosing Engaged Recruitment Methods.
 Someone who understands the market and actually has a technical understanding of the roles you’re looking to fill.

 You want to work with a specialized recruiter who is motivated to find a qualified candidate.
 Someone who will significantly influence the organization.

 You should always go with the Engaged Search strategic recruitment method.
 It “checks all the boxes” on a qualified candidate.

 Alternative, engaged recruitment searches better serve software startups that are looking for a quality hire as opposed to a “quick hire.”